blurrycontour/zuul-gerrit/doc/source/discussion/components.rst

    .. attr:: private_key_file
       :default: ~/.ssh/id_rsa

-      SSH private key file to be used when logging into worker nodes.
+      SSH private key file to be used when logging into worker nodes, if none is supplied by Nodepool.

       .. note:: If you use an RSA key, ensure it is encoded in the PEM format (use the ``-t rsa -m PEM`` arguments to